ferdinandfrank/vue-forms/docs/index.md

 #### Properties:
 This component inherits all of the shared properties listed above as well as the following:

-- **rows**: The textarea's native 'rows' attribute to define the height of the textarea.
+- **rows:** The textarea's native 'rows' attribute to define the height of the textarea.
     - type: Number
     - default: 3

-- **placeholder**: The placeholder to show on the input.
+- **placeholder:** The placeholder to show on the input.
     - type: String
     - default: null

-- **icon**: The icon to show next to the input field.
+- **icon:** The icon to show next to the input field.
     - type: String
     - default: null

-- **addonSubmit**: States, if a form submit button shall be appended on the input.
+- **addonSubmit:** States, if a form submit button shall be appended on the input.
                    Additionally a reset button will be appended if the form was already submitted.
     - type: Boolean
     - default: false

-- **addonSubmitContent**: The text to show in the appended submit button, see 'addonSubmit'
+- **addonSubmitContent:** The text to show in the appended submit button, see 'addonSubmit'
     - type: String
     - default: 'Go!'

-- **addonSubmitColor**: The color of the appended submit button, see 'addonSubmit'
+- **addonSubmitColor:** The color of the appended submit button, see 'addonSubmit'
     - type: String
     - default: null

-- **addonResetColor**: The color of the appended reset button, see 'addonSubmit'
+- **addonResetColor:** The color of the appended reset button, see 'addonSubmit'
     - type: String
     - default: null